sjones6/sipp-starter/README.md

 Copy the `.envexample` to the git-ignored `.env`.
 Update any values as needed.

+4. Do an initial build: `npx run build`

+This is required in order to run migrations (next step).

-4. Run migrations: `npx sipp migrate up`
+5. Run migrations: `npx knex migrate:latest`

 The starter kit uses SQLite as the database driver and includes everything you need to get started locally.
 You database will be written out to `tmp/db.sqlite`.

+Optional: you can run `npx knex seed:run` to input some initial users and posts.

-5. Turn on the lights!
+6. Turn on the lights!

 `npm run dev` will start a local development server on [localhost:3000](http://localhost:3000).

 The dev build includes watching of your system for file changes and will rebuild and restart whenever you make a change.

-## CLI

-The CLI is small but growing.
-You can access help and commands with `npx sipp --help`

 ## Directory Structure

 Here are the major pieces to be aware of:

 ```
-./migrations - all your DB migrations.
-./public - static assets like favicon.ico, CSS or JS
-./tmp - temporary storage for development DB + logs
 ./app - all the app code
     index.ts - entry point
     config.ts - application config
     auth/* - authentication wiring
     middleware/* - any custom middleware
-     controllers/*
+    controllers/* - controllers + local views
-     models/*
+    models/* - DB-backed models
-     view/*
+    view/* - global view templates + components
+./db/ - all your DB migrations.
+    migrations - all your DB migrations.
+    seeds - all your DB seeds.
+    knexfile.ts - DB config
+./public - static assets like favicon.ico, CSS or JS
+./tmp - temporary storage for development DB + logs
 ```

 ## Bugs